-The presence of inhibitors (and total binding antibodies) against rADAMTS-13 will be assessed for up to 28 ± 3 days.
+The presence of inhibitors (and total binding antibodies) against rADAMTS-13 will be assessed for up to 1 month \pm 7 days following the last interval study visit.

 The study DMC will evaluate safety as per the DMC charter.
 In addition, the safety will be monitored by the Sponsor's Medical Director as per the safety review plan.